 Multipliers and Multiplicands

 When Courts are required to calculate damages for example for future loss of earnings, the calculation can only ever be based on hypothetical future conditions.
 The primary aim of any calculation is therefore to produce a monetary figure which represents the actual future loss.
-To a certain extent this means crystal ball gazing regarding a Claimant’s future career.
+To a certain extent, this means crystal ball gazing regarding a Claimant’s future career.

-Any future loss of earnings award should take into account any future promotions, pay rises and bonuses and should be calculated up to the Claimant’s anticipated normal retirement age.
-A multiplicand is the annual figure for loss which is multiplied by the “multiplier “ which represents the number of years of future loss to be claimed.
+Any future loss of earnings award should take into account any future promotions, pay raises, and bonuses and should be calculated up to the Claimant’s anticipated normal retirement age.
+A multiplicand is an annual figure for loss which is multiplied by the “multiplier “ which represents the number of years of future loss to be claimed.
 Losses can be claimed to various ages of a Claimant eg. To various retirement ages or for the expected duration of the Claimant’s life expectancy.